archmangler/facials/README.md

 ## Running the app

+* Ensure you have docker desktop installed on your local computer.

+Then, simply:

+* Run the docker image build: ./build.sh
-* Simply ./run.sh on a docker host and go to http://localhost:5000
+* ./run.sh and go to http://localhost:5000

 ## Building the docker image: